 Another factor is the spirit of life.
 That twinkle in the eyes that reflect back the spirit and personality of the animal.
 Black and dull eyes mean lifeless eyes.
 Without good illumination, you have a stuffed animal look that doesn’t capture the mystery and wonder of life.
 Eyes must be sharp in focus.
 As they say, eyes are windows to the soul!

-The final element is composition.
+The final element is the composition.
 Like a great painter, you must draw the observer in.
-Create a three dimension space from a two dimension medium.
+Create a three-dimension space from a two-dimension medium.
 Diagonal lines are more powerful and less static than horizontal or vertical lines.
 Use s-curves, color, form, and texture to keep your viewer engaged.
 Study great art!
 The composition principals are the same in both mediums.
 Keep the composition simple, for simplicity clarifies the structure and purposes the image-maker intend.
 Whereas complexity visually clutters the eye and leaves a general disinterest and disappointment with the viewer.
 Great composition means a powerful impact that engages on an emotional and spiritual level.
 Hauntingly drawing the viewer back time and time again, to see with fresh eye once more.

 In summary, you need an interesting subject that sparkles with life and engages the viewer with its own unique personality.
 Where all the elements contribute and enhance the subject.
 Keeping the background simple and clean lets the subject captivate the viewer and tugs at the strings of the heart.
 Photography is an evocative art.
 The making of a great portrait image is accomplished with distinct and interesting illumination and with a creative composition that ties in all the elements together.